w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Building the Parachain Template

-Next we will be building the Parachain Template inside the `polkadot` repo, which will be used to launch parachains.
-First, we will clone the Parachain Template and checkout to the `2710c42` commit.
+Next we will be building the parachain template inside the `polkadot` repo, which will be used to launch parachains.
+First, we will clone the parachain template and checkout to the `2710c42` commit.

 ```
 git clone https://github.com/substrate-developer-hub/substrate-parachain-template.git